Monster Hunter (film): Casting

 Milla Jovovich, Anderson's spouse and past lead in his Resident Evil films, was affirmed in the starring role as Captain Artemis with the announcement of the film.
 Anderson said that he wanted the lead character to be from outside the Monster Hunter universe as he wanted to introduce the world to the moviegoer in the same way he had experienced the games for the first time himself.

 Additional characters from the Monster Hunter realm are based on those from the recent Monster Hunter: World game.
 On September 25, 2018, rapper T.I. and Ron Perlman were cast in the film, in which T.I. would play Link, a sniper, while Perlman would play Admiral, the leader of the Hunter's Crew.
 Tony Jaa was also cast in the film to play the male lead, The Hunter.
 In October 2018, Diego Boneta joined the film to play a character as a communications specialist.
-Anderson stated that while there are some novel characters in the game, reflecting on the series' custom character creator, will include characters essential to the series, including the Handler and the Admiral.
+Anderson stated that while there are some novel characters in the game, reflecting on the series' custom character creator, the film would still be characters essential to the series, including the Handler and the Admiral.
 He also stated that they will not need to create any new monsters, as the series has enough variety that they will be able to pull from for the film.